-But remember, the type of shower door can make or break the look of your bathroom, as well as provide you with the functionality you need.
-In this guide, we’ll walk you through choosing the best shower door for your bathroom space and style.
+The type of shower door you choose can make or break the look of your bathroom.
+It will also provide the functionality you need.
+Still, choosing the right shower door for your bathroom can be tough.
+Below, we have detailed the 9 best shower door types and materials for your bathroom space and style in 2025.

 The first step in choosing the best shower door for your bathroom remodel needs is deciding on how you want the door to function.
 This is often determined by how much bathroom space you have to work with.

-Also known as bypass doors, these are by far the most popular shower doors for homeowners.
-These doors slide from one side to the other, overlapping each other so that you can get into and out of the shower, then sliding to completely cover the entrance.
+Also known as bypass doors, sliding shower doors are by far the most popular doors for homeowners.
+These doors slide from one side to the other, overlapping each other so that you can get into and out of the shower.
+Then, they slide to completely cover the entrance.
 These doors are in two or three parts, and you can choose to keep one panel fixed while the other one slides, or allow both of them to slide on the track.
 These are commonly used on bathtub and shower combo units.

 These shower doors work just like a typical door, in that they are mounted on hinges on the wall or shower surround and swing open to allow entry.
 Since the hinged shower door is mounted on the wall or shower surround, it can be placed at any height that is suitable for your space.
 These are most common on freestanding showers, and do require more space than most types of bathroom shower doors due to their range of motion.